msantos/alcove/README.md

         the system mount call as:

             mount(FSType, Target, Flags, Data);

+        On Solaris, some mount options are passed in the Options argument as a string of comma separated values terminated by a NULL.
+        Other platforms ignore the Options parameter.

     mount_define(Drv, Flag) -> integer() | unknown
     mount_define(Drv, Pids, Flag) -> integer() | unknown